MatthiasNickles/fol2asp/README.md

 fol2asp is inspired by [F2LP](http://reasoning.eas.asu.edu/f2lp/index.html) and uses almost the same logic conversion rules (see references [1-3] below).
 However, besides running on the Java Virtual Machine (JVM), fol2asp provides better compatibility with recent versions of Gringo/Clingo compared to F2LP 1.3 and several additional features (see under Sect.
-[Use](#use)).
+[Usage](#usage)).
 Input syntax is similar but not identical (see next section).

 References:
 - [1] Joohyung Lee, Ravi Palla (‎2012): "Reformulating the Situation Calculus and the Event Calculus in the General